Troubleshooting - Nodes wont join cluster or show unavailable

 Tracing the steps during the bootstrapping of a node.

-Whether you're selecting custom clusters or clusters launched with a node driver, the way to add nodes to the cluster is by executing a docker run command generated for the created cluster.
+• When working with custom RKE clusters, the way to add nodes to the cluster is by executing a docker run command generated for the created cluster.
 In case of a custom cluster, the command will be generated and displayed on the final step of cluster creation.
-In case of a cluster launched with a node driver, the command is generated and executed as final command after creating the node and installing Docker.

-Note: not all roles may be present in the generated command, depending on what role(s) is/are selected.
+Example of displayed command on the final step of a cluster creation.
+Please note that not all roles may be present in the generated command, depending on what role(s) is/are selected.

 sudo docker run -d \